 |Sign-up bonus||Deposit $200 or more to get a $25 cash bonus||N/A|

 Yes, Wealthsimple is to Canadians what Robinhood is to Americans.
 Just like Robinhood offers commission-free trading to Americans, Wealthsimple Trade offers fee-free trading to Canadians.

 However, Robinhood offers more trading products, and their investing accounts differ.

 No, Canadians cannot use Robinhood.
 Only legal US citizens inside and outside of America can use the platform.

 No, Wealthsimple doesn’t charge trading fees as it offers commission-free stocks, EFTs, and cryptocurrencies to Canadians.

 That said, you may incur Wealthsimple fees in the form of bid-ask spread up to 2% for crypto trades and 1.5% FX fees on US trades.
-You can waive FX fees by subscribing for the $10/month for Wealthsimple Plus service.
+You can waive FX fees by subscribing to the $10/month for Wealthsimple Plus service.

-No, Wealthsimple is not available in the U.S. as it’s only licensed to offer trading services to Canadians.
+No, Wealthsimple is not available in the U.S., as it’s only licensed to offer trading services to Canadians.